erkac/f5-demo-lab/README.md

 ## WAF Folder

-Declarative WAF Example.
-Work in progress...
+Declarative WAF Policy in JSON format. `./WAF/start-web-server.sh` starts local WEB server which is able to serve `/awaf-declarative.json` policy when using AS3 declaration for *Petstore* example.

 ## TEST